Skip to main content

 Common Questions Answered

-How many new enterprise customers did Salesforce add in the three‑month period mentioned in the article?
+How many new enterprise customers did Salesforce gain in the last quarter?